University of Connecticut tuition and dates

 - Tuition: the cost of your classes, and likely the most expensive element of your education

-- Student or off-campus housing: the cost of your accommodation while living in Victoria
+- Student housing: the cost of your room while living in Connecticut

 - Books and learning materials: the cost of course-related textbooks, workbooks and other materials

-- Personal expenses: the cost of local transportation, as well as spending money for miscellaneous expenses while living in Victoria
+- Personal fund: the cost of traveling to and from UConn, and spending money for miscellaneous expenses while living in Connecticut

 Cost of tuition